-Alright readers, I have a confession to make: I know absolutely NOTHING about SharePoint Reporting.
-I was even tempted to casually sneak out of the session when Christian gave us the chance but alas, I had positioned myself front and center (that’s what I get for wanting to add pictures to my blog posts….).
-Seeing that I had no choice but to sit in and stick it out, I decided to see what all I could learn and whether or not Christian was truly able to help me understand SharePoint reporting.
-It only took an hour, but the end of his session, I could confidently tell Mr. Buckley:
+Alright, readers, I have a confession: I know absolutely NOTHING about SharePoint Reporting.
+I was even tempted to casually sneak out of the session when Christian gave us the chance but alas, I had positioned myself front and center (that’s what I get for wanting to add pictures to my blog posts…).
+Seeing that I had no choice but to sit in and stick it out, I decided to see what I could learn and whether or not Christian was truly able to help me understand SharePoint reporting.
+It only took an hour, but at the end of his session, I could confidently tell Mr. Buckley:

 Identify, assess, and prioritize;

 Review and modify our governance strategy based on changing data; and